nsiakjdw/Paper-datasets/README.md

   --Additional file 2.docx result of hot regions prediction <br>
 -data <br>
   --hot_region_dataset Part of the data obtained during the experiment <br>
-  --skempi2_psaia features of psaia calculation <br>
+  --skempi2_psaia features of psaia calculation **As the number of files exceeds 100, it is not convenient to upload, please contact me if you are interested**<br>
 -function
 Part of the core code